 1. Switch on macro mode

-This may seem a no-brainer but many a beginner has been frustrated by the salesman’s claims about macro just because they don’t read the manual.
+This may seem like a no-brainer, but many a beginner has been frustrated by the salesman’s claims about macro just because they don’t read the manual.
 This is usually represented by a small flower on the settings dial, but make sure you know where it is on your individual camera.
 This setting allows you to bring the camera lens closer to the subject.

 2. Use a tripod